NYPL/engineering-general/standards/decommissioning.md

 #### BarcodeService

 The [BarcodeService](https://github.com/NYPL/barcode-service) app was a Node-wrapped PHP AWS Lambda that served the Platform API `/api/v0.1/patron/{id}/barcode` endpoint.
 The codebase and lambda have not been updated since 2017 and it was verified that the lambda had no invocations in the past 12 months.

-#### AuthService

-The [AuthService](https://github.com/NYPL/barcode-service) app was a Node-wrapped PHP AWS Lambda that served the Platform API `/api/v0.1/` endpoint.
-This lambda was running on an old version of Node and PHP and instead of updating the repo, it was replatformed to Python and included as part of the [PatronServices]() codebase.